LDMX-Software/dev-build-context/docs/src/custom-geant4.md

 // i.e. G4GammaGeneralProcess and G4ElectronGeneralProcess
 electromagneticParameters->SetGeneralProcessActive(false);
 ```
 - Geant4 relies on being able to locate a set of datasets when running.
 For builds of 10.2.3, the ones that are present in the container will suffice but other versions may need different versions of these datasets.
-If you run into issues with this, use `ldmx env` and check that the following environment variables are pointing to the right location
+If you run into issues with this, use `denv printenv` and check that the following environment variables are pointing to the right location
 - `GEANT4_DATA_DIR` should point to `$LDMX_CUSTOM_GEANT4/share/Geant4/data`
-  - You can define the `LDMX_CUSTOM_GEANT4_DATA_DIR` environment variable in the container environment to manually point it to a custom location
 - The following environment variables should either be unset or point to the correct location in `GEANT4_DATA_DIR`
   - `G4NEUTRONHPDATA`
   - `G4LEDATA`